Welcome to Roy R. Lederman's homepage.

 Cryo-electron microscopy (cryo-EM) is a method for imaging molecules without crystallization.
 The Nobel Prize in Chemistry 2017 was awarded to Jacques Dubochet, Joachim Frank and Richard Henderson "for the development of cryo-electron microscopy, which both simplifies and improves the imaging of biomolecules."
 I work on various problems of alignment, classification and signal processing that are motivated by application in cryo-EM with many other applications.
 I am particularly interested in heterogeneity, i.e. imaging of mixtures of different types of molecules.

 I work on “hyper-molecules” which represent heterogeneous molecules as higher-dimension objects.
-The movie below is an example of a reconstruction of a continuously heterogeneous object, using the approach described in this paper.
+The movie below is an example of a reconstruction of a continuously heterogeneous object, using the approach described in this paper and this paper.

 This is one of several approaches that I am developing for the heterogeneity problem in cryo-EM, and for other aspects of cryo-EM.
 For more information on my work in cryo-EM, see project page.